Back

 Advanced STEM Access Program

-The Advanced STEM Access Program, now in its seventh year, is a nationally recognized initiative to provide promising high school students in rural Mississippi communities access to advanced STEM courses they need to achieve their full potential, but which their schools otherwise may not be able to offer, due to limited resources and a chronic, and worsening, shortage of qualified teachers.
+The Advanced STEM Access Program, now in its eighth year, is a nationally recognized initiative created by the Global Teaching Project to provide promising high school students in rural, high-poverty communities access to advanced STEM courses they need to achieve their full potential, but which their schools otherwise may not offer, due to limited resources and a chronic, and worsening, shortage of qualified teachers.

 That disparate access to AP courses has highly adverse consequences.